pollen is a good food supplements for athletes

 5. Russian sport female students.

-Before and after the treatment they measured the girls’ body weight, performance of holding breath, hanging on the bars, 30 m runs with maximal speed, heart rate, 5 minutes step on a step hight of 30 cm, 30 climbs per minute than 5 minute res.
+Before and after the treatment, the scientists measured the girls’ body weight, performance in holding breath, hanging on the bars, 30 m runs with maximal speed, heart rate, 5 minutes step on a step height of 30 cm, 30 climbs per minute followed by a 5-minute rest.

-The result showed an increase of the reaction of the body to hypoxia (by 19% – as measured by Stange test) and an improvement of the viso-motoric reaction.
+The results showed an increase in the reaction of the body to hypoxia (by 19% – as measured by Stange test) and an improvement in the viso-motoric reaction.

-Some studies showed it increased performance, some didn’t.
+Some studies showed it increased performance; some didn’t.
 Maybe there were more with positive results.
-It is also important the dosage and the period of time.
+It is also important to know the dosage and the period of time.

 BUT